Furnishing Alcohol to a Minor in the State of Texas

 The court can also probate or defer this sentence, which means hold this sentence over your head and place you on community supervision.
 Standard terms of community supervision typically include:

 - An alcohol awareness or TABC class; and,

 - A fine.

 An important thing to note is that an individual must make an alcoholic beverage available to a minor either intentionally or with criminal negligence.
 Negligence in a legal sense means that you did not take reasonable steps to ensure that the individual was of age, such as asking for an ID.
-In this example, if you did ask for an ID, but the ID presented was falsified to a believable degree, the minor in question might be responsible for any crime committed.
+In this example, if you did ask for an ID, but the ID presented was fake to a believable degree, the minor in question might be responsible for any crime committed.

 Contact Us at 512-457-5200

-A strong legal defense can greatly increase your chances of getting your case reduced or dismissed.
+A strong legal defense can significantly increase your chances of getting your case reduced or dismissed.
 Jason Trumpler is an aggressive criminal defense attorney who is committed to obtaining the best possible outcome on his clients' cases.
 He currently practices in Travis, Williamson, Hays, Lee, Bastrop, Burnet, and Caldwell counties.
 Contact our office today at 512-457-5200